rahulphatangare01/Documentation/GIT-NOTES.md

 **Pull Requests**: A method for contributing changes from your fork back to the original repository.
 It allows for code review and discussion before the changes are merged.

 ## Branch Management: Merging branches (git merge), resolving conflicts

+Merging is the process of combining the work done in different branches into a single branch.
+Typically, a feature or bug fix is developed in a separate branch, and once it's completed, that branch is merged back into the main development branch